 Among the things I “love” about my 2021 Model Y Long Range, its security feature — Sentry Mode or Tesla Sentry — ranks relatively high, right below the notorious Autopilot.

-In fact, I love it so much that when the car’s one-year free premium cellular connection ran out in early 2022, I opted to pay $9.99/month for it almost immediately.
+In fact, I love it so much that when the car’s one-year free premium cellular connection ran out in early 2022, I immediately opted to pay $9.99/month for it.
 That’s despite how I already successfully hooked the car to Comcast’s xfinitywifi hotspot network.

 Let’s start with what Sentry is.

 Table of Contents

 The Sentry Mode is a feature available in all Tesla models released after August 2017, where the car records its surrounding based on motion detection when parked.

 And when the car is in motion, it’s a super dashcam — among other things, it uses multiple cameras for the job.

 All Teslas have eight cameras covering more than 360 degrees around the car.
 These cameras are part of the car’s Autopilot, a partial driving automation feature — the car needs to “see” and analyze its surroundings in real-time.

 And compared to Autopilot, the Sentry Mode is a child’s play.
 All it needs to do is retain the footage based on specific events without analyzing it.
 It’s kind of “low tech.”

 But Sentry Mode is a different ball game from any other dashcams on the market — there are a ton of them that you can add to any car.